Tharushi111/it3030-paf-2026-smart-campus-group21_Y3S1-WD_1.2/README.md

 ##  License

-This project is developed for academic purposes only.
+This project is developed for academic purposes.

 ---